 Contributing Writer * Moses Idowu, B.Pharma

-Cupping is an ancient Chinese therapy that’s based on the belief that certain health problems can be caused by stagnant blood and a poor energy flow through your body.
-Cupping therapy can be defined as an ancient type of alternative medicine in which a practitioner places special cups on the skin for a couple of minutes in a bid to create suction.
+Traditional Cupping is an ancient old world therapy that’s based on the belief that certain health problems can be caused by stagnant blood and a poor energy flow through your body.
+Traditional Cupping therapy can be defined as an ancient type of alternative medicine in which a practitioner places special cups on the skin for a couple of minutes in a bid to create suction.
 To fix or prevent those health issues, cupping practitioners apply cups—typically glass or silicone—to your skin to create a pressure that sucks your skin inward.
-Cupping is a form of alternative medicine that does not use the ingestion or use of any medicines.
-Therefore, the risks that are involved considerably lower than others, and there are little to no side effects that can occur.
-If you find yourself in pain and have used up all options that generally are used and have opted out of continuing the use of traditional medicine, then Cupping is the solution you are looking for.
+Traditional Cupping is a form of alternative medicine that does not use the ingestion or use of any medicines.
+Therefore, the risks that are involved considerably lower than others, and there are little to sometimes no side effects.
+If you find yourself in pain and have used up all options that generally are used and have opted out of continuing the use of traditional medicine, then Cupping might be just what you are looking for.
 There are numerous reasons as to why people decide to undergo cupping therapy.
-Most people do it to help with their pain management, inflammation, blood flow, general wellbeing, relaxation and of course as a form of deep tissue massage.
+Today, with the popularity of Modern Cupping, many people have taken to cupping to help with their pain management, inflammation, blood flow, general wellbeing, relaxation and of course as a form of deep tissue massage.

 History of Cupping

-The origin of cupping is unclear.
-For over 3,000 years, the practice has been typically performed unsupervised.
+The origin of Traditional Cupping is unclear.
+For over 3,000 years, the practice has been typically performed unsupervised by medical professionals and as folk medicine.
 Iranian traditional medicine uses wet-cupping practices, with the belief that cupping with scarification may eliminate scar tissue, and cupping without scarification would cleanse the body through the organs.
-Individuals with a profound interest in the practice are typically very religious and seek “purification.
-There is reason to believe the practice dates from as early as 3000 BC.
 The Ebers Papyrus, written c.
-1550 BC and one of the oldest medical textbooks in the Western world, describes the Egyptians’ use of cupping, while mentioning similar practices employed by Saharan peoples.
+1550 BC and one of the oldest medical textbooks in the Western world, describes the Egyptians' use of cupping, while mentioning similar practices employed by Saharan peoples.
 In ancient Greece, Hippocrates (c.
 400 BC) used cupping for internal disease and structural problems.
 The method was highly recommended by Muhammad and hence well-practiced by Muslim scientists who elaborated and developed the method further.
 Consecutively, this method in its multiple forms spread into medicine throughout Asian and European civilizations.
 In China, the earliest use of cupping that is recorded is from the famous Taoist alchemist and herbalist, Ge Hong (281–341 A.D.).
-Cupping was also mentioned in Maimonides’ book on health and was used within the Eastern European Jewish community.
+Cupping was also mentioned in Maimonides' book on health and was used within the Eastern European Jewish community.

-As of 2012 cupping was most popular in China.
+As of 2012 cupping was most popular in China with a rapid resurgence of Traditional Cupping and Modern Cupping in the Western World.
 Cupping has been a formal modality in Chinese hospitals since 1950

 How does it work for back pain?